checklist/checklist-support/docs/templates/templates.md

 Of course not every organization is the same and you can create your own templates from scratch (or use a public template) and make it available to your entire team.
 This is where Checklist shines, again:

-- you can "run" these templates to create a checklist with a click of a button
+- you can "trigger" these templates to create a checklist with a click of a button
-- you can "schedule" these templates to be run (e.g. daily, weekly)
+- you can "schedule" these templates to be triggered (e.g. daily, weekly)
 - you can automatically assign the created checklists to the entire team or specific users

 ## Managing Templates